-The junior camp programs are offered as one 6 week session and you do have to sign up for the entire session.
-Senior Camp programs are offered in two 3 week sessions to allow campers more flexibility in making their summer plans.
+The junior camp programs for Kreative Kangaroos and Units A & B are offered as one 6 week session and you do have to sign up for the entire session.
+We feel it is very important for our youngest campers to have a consistent program in order to insure their success.
+Unit C & Senior Camp programs are offered in two 3 week sessions to allow campers more flexibility in making their summer plans.
 One additional flex week may be added to either Session 1 or 2 for a total of 4 weeks.

 Registration varies from year to year and there are no guarantees, but if you register on the first day when the online system opens, we are able to accommodate most of the people interested in signing up.
 Occasionally, in the younger groups, we will put up to 15 people on a waitlist and return any applications over that.

-In an effort to cut down on the number of cars in the carpool line and reduce traffic in the neighborhood, every camper must be in a carpool of at least three campers, on the bus, or in aftercare.
+In an effort to cut down on the number of cars in the carpool line and reduce traffic in the neighborhood, we urge camp families to form a carpool of at least three campers, ride the bus, or stay in aftercare.
 This applies in the afternoon only.
 If your child needs, by law, to be in a secure safety seat due to your child’s size or weight, you are exempt from the carpool rule.
 In these cases we strongly recommend a carpool of at least two campers.

 Yes, you can sign up for one-way or round-trip.
 Generally, you can sign up for the bus at anytime, even after Camp has started (provided there is space available).

 The overnight trip is optional.
 If your child does not want to participate, he or she can come to Camp during those days and participate in his or her regular activities with the rest of senior camp.